A quest for isle culture

 Japanese-ness on contact points

 KINO Seido's works are predicated on the notion that occurrences transpire at the "contact points" between individuals, objects, locations, time, and ideas.
 It is the interaction among these elements that provides us with awareness.
-He delves into the factors that shape Japanese culture, with a particular focus on how its residents confront the challenges the open/closed island Japan faces.
+He delves into the factors that shape Japanese culture, with a particular focus on how its residents confront the challenges the open/closed island Japan has faced since its rapid economic growth in 1960s.

 His oeuvre offers contact points.